Steel Slat, Modular Plastic & Wire Mesh Belt Conveyors

 Heavy duty slat conveyors are mostly used to transport unit loads that are too heavy for traditional belt conveyors, usually at slow speeds over relatively long distances, or sometimes where the operational conditions are very arduous, such as in heat treatment plants or for high impact loading applications like scrap metal handling.
 They are also ideal for in-floor assembly line conveyors for the production of heavy products, for example as found in the in the automotive, construction plant, generator manufacturing industries, because they offer a continuous slow moving surface and require only minimal maintenance.

 Each slat is attached to a pair of parallel roller bush transmission chains, one at each end of the slat and driven by sprockets coupled by a head shaft to a geared motor unit.
-Slats can be formed from different steel sections if required, e.g. flat plate, tubes, angles etc., and sometime alternative materials can be used such as hardwood or moulded polymer.
+Slats can be formed from different steel sections if required, e.g. flat plate, tubes, angles etc. and sometimes alternative materials can be used such as hardwood or moulded polymer.
 The selection of the width of the conveyor and the type of slat is determined by size, weight and the nature of the product being conveyed.

 Slat Chain / Plate Link Conveyors